 Until 2006, Nordita was funded by the five Nordic countries Denmark, Finland, Iceland, Norway and Sweden through the Nordic Council of Ministers.

-Currently Nordita funding is shared between the Nordic Council of Ministers, the Swedish Research Council, and the two host universities KTH, the Royal Institute of Technology and Stockholm University.
+Currently Nordita funding is shared between the Nordic Council of Ministers, the Swedish Research Council, the two host universities KTH Royal Institute of Technology and Stockholm University, and Uppsala University.

 Nordita has been evaluated by external experts at regular intervals through the years, most recently in the spring of 2009.
 Nordita has also prepared self-evaluation reports for the Nordic Council of Ministers.